solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 ### 4. Preserve input structure
 All parts of the object in partial input should be preserved in the completed shape.
+As we can see here, the little connector at the bottom of the chair has gone missing while producing the predicted shape.

 <figure>
   <img src="/images/paper review/goals_existing.png" height="140">